F3de22/Frontend_nytimes_copy/README.md

 # PPM_Elaborato_Frontend
- Project for UNIFI Web developement exam
+ Project for UNIFI Front-End Web developement exam
 ## Intriduction
 This Project is developed in HTML, CSS and JavaScript.<br>
 It is a copy (without contents) of the front-end of New York Times website: "https://www.nytimes.com" <br>